apache/cloudstack-documentation/source/adminguide/projects.rst

 traffic within the project and provide network services such as port forwarding, load balancing, VPN, and static NAT.
 A project can also make use of certain types of resources from outside the project, if those resources are shared.
-For example, a shared network or public template is available to any project in the domain.
-A project can get access to a private template if the template’s owner will grant permission.
+For example, a shared network or public Template is available to any project in the domain.
+A project can get access to a private Template if the Template’s owner will grant permission.
 A project can use any service offering or disk offering available in its domain; however, you can not create private service and disk offerings at the project level.